ykhdrew/qMSM_tutorial/README.md

 This is a tutorial for constructing quasi-Markov State model(qMSM), a new kinetic modelling framework that encodes non-Markovian dynamics in time-dependent memory kernels.

 The following content is accompanying the book chapter:
-"A Step-by-step Guide on How to Construct quasi-Markov State Models to Study Functional Conformational Changes of Biological Macromolecules" in
-"Chapter 10, “A Practical Guide to Recent Advances in Multi-scale Modeling and Simulation for Biomolecules”, Edited by Wang, Y. and Zhou, R., AIP Publihing (2023).
+"A Step-by-step Guide on How to Construct quasi-Markov State Models to Study Functional Conformational Changes of Biological Macromolecules", Chapter 10, “A Practical Guide to Recent Advances in Multi-scale Modeling and Simulation for Biomolecules”, Edited by Wang, Y. and Zhou, R., AIP Publishing (2023).

 (Freely available at ChemRxiv: https://chemrxiv.org/engage/chemrxiv/article-details/620b1bff0c0bf09733e9cde8)